for the .SH Domain and Sub-Domains

 2.1 The rules given here apply to all requests for names in the .SH domain and all sub-domains of .SH except where differing rules exist for a sub-domain.
 The rules for a sub-domain shall incorporate all the rules in this document along with such additional rules that are required.
 Agreement of the Management of NIC.SH shall be required if the rules of a sub-domain are to exclude any of the rules of this document.
 Their agreement shall not unreasonably be withheld.

 2.2 Where a dispute over the interpretation of the rules exists, the Management of NIC.SH shall rule on the interpretation.

 2.3 All NEW second and third level domain requests will conform to RFCs 1034, 1035, 1122, 1123 and any subsequent replacements.
-For designated zones the requests may be handled by a robot.
-This robot will apply the appropriate RFCs, the rules and a check against the list of existing domain names.
+For designated zones the requests may be handled by the automated Registration System.
+This Registration System will apply the appropriate RFCs, the rules and a check against the list of existing domain names.
 It may also check that operating nameservers exist for the request.

 2.4 If the rules are changed in the future, some names approved under one set of rules might be rejected under the revised rules.
 No rule change will ever affect the status of a name which has been approved before the change unless sound technical reasons require this.

 3.3 There shall be at least two nameservers for the domain (with addresses specified in the request) operating at the time the request is submitted.
-There is no requirement for the nameserver to be physically located on The Island of Saint Helena.
+There is no requirement for the nameserver to be physically located on St Helena Island.
 There is no restriction on the IP address of these nameservers.

-4.1 An applicant must be resident on The Island of Saint Helena.
+4.1 An applicant must be resident on St Helena Island.

 4.2 Two character names within an Third LD are allowed. i.e. 3x.com.SH